Flat Point: Geology

 Flat Point was created by a large (basaltic andesite or andesitic) lava flow, stretching from above Upper Hell's Gate down into the ocean.
 Lava rock formations from this flow can be seen in the Flat Point Tide Pools.
 These tide pools are located below the airport, and feature large lava rock formations filled with colorful saltwater pools.

 Flora and fauna

-Vegetation on Flat Point consist mostly of grasses, cacti, and succulents, due to the dry conditions and thin soil resulting from continuous coastal winds.
+Vegetation on Flat Point consists mostly of grasses, cacti, and succulents, due to the dry conditions and thin soil resulting from continuous coastal winds.
 These plants include Crotons flavens L., Kalanchoe pinnata, Pilosocereus lanuginosis, Tabebuia heterophylla, and Coccoloba uvifera.
 The Flat Point Tide Pools are home to diverse marine life, including small fish, sea urchins, crabs, and sea flora.
 Off the coast of Flat Point are protected coral reefs that are part of the Saba National Marine Park.

 Birdwatchers can see numerous bird species at Flat Point, including the Common Ground Dove (Columbigallina passerina nigrirostris), the Brown Noddy (Anous stolidus stolidus), and the Least Sandpiper (Calidris minutilla).
 Flat Point is a nesting site for the White-tailed Tropicbird (Phaeton lepturus catesbyi; also called the Yellow-billed Tropicbird).